 Forms and Data Collection Heading link

 The Gravity Forms plugin should not be used to collect high-risk or sensitive data.
 Users of the Red system that have a need to collect high-risk or sensitive data are advised to use the UIC licensed Qualtrics tool.

 As University of Illinois policies are updated to comply with the European Union General Data Protection Regulation (EU GDPR), more information and guidelines will be included here.

 Each website on the Red WordPress multisite will have a default site storage limit of 3GB.
 The primary content of your storage is the images and files uploaded to the Media Library for your site.
 It is recommended that you use this space solely for uploading the images used on your website.
-Additional storage may be available in 1GB increments up to 10GBs.
-There will be an additional cost per GB that has not yet been determined at this time.
+Additional storage may be requested in 1GB increments up to a total of 10GBs.

 Additional document content, such as PDFs (with the exception of CVs included in Profile posts) or MS Word documents, should be housed on an external document storage utility such as the UofI Box service where document access can be limited to specific users, UIC users, or anyone with a link.
 Use of this service allows you to manage your documents in an organized file system, which is not available on RED.